forcedotcom/SalesforcePy/docs/examples.rst

 -----

-Once the login call has been performed successfully, the client will maintain the session leaving you free to make API calls.
+Once the login call has been performed successfully, the client maintains the session, allowing you to make API calls.
-This example demonstrates how to perform a query.
+Here's how you can perform a query.

 .. code-block:: python

     query_results = client.query('SELECT Id, Name FROM Account LIMIT 1')

-In the example above ``query_results[0]`` will be a dict with the response.
-See `Execute a SOQL Query <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_query.htm>`_.
+In the example above ``query_results[0]`` is a dict with the response.
+For more information, See `Execute a SOQL Query <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_query.htm>`_.

 Query More
 ----------

-While the client ``query()`` method can be useful for making requests when you're expecting a small amount of data, a single query result won't give you all records if the total size of records exceeds the standard batch size (2000).
+While the client ``query()`` method is useful for making requests for a small amount of data, it is not useful if the total size of records exceeds the standard batch size (2000).

-In such scenarios, you may wish to use ``query_more()``.
+In such scenarios, ``query_more()`` comes handy.
 As the example shows, you simply provide the query string in the same way you did previously with ``query()``: